Timeline Visuals — Balancing Customization, Accessibility, and Scale

 • High-density timelines with overlapping activities

-• Mixed activity types sharing the same time frame
+• Mixed activity types sharing the same timeframe

 Each iteration helped refine: